codemagic-ci-cd/codemagic-docs/content/yaml/distribution.md

 {{<notebox>}}

-Slack publishing will only work after Slack integration is enabled.
-For personal applications it's done from **User settings > Integration > Slack**, and for applications which belong to a team it's done from **Teams > Your_team > Team integrations > Slack**.
+A prerequisite for Slack publishing is connecting the Slack workspace in **User settings > Integrations > Slack** for personal applications and in **Teams > Your_team > Team integrations > Slack** for team apps.

 {{</notebox>}}
 <br>

 {{<notebox>}}
-GitHub releases publishing only works for GitHub repositories.
+GitHub releases is available for GitHub repositories only.

 Publishing happens only for successful builds triggered on tag creation and is unavailable for manual builds.